bennomeier/spindata/README.rst

 >>> print(spindata.polarization("E", 6.7, 1))

+To calculate the spin temperature for a given polarization of a nucleus at a field of 1 T use

+>>> polarizationToTemperatureAt1T(0.7, "1H")

 To calculate the thermal equilibrium bulk magnetization (in A/m) of e.g. 15 mM electron spins at 6.7 Tesla and 1 Kelvin do

 >>> print(spindata.magnetization("E", 6.7, 1, 15e-3))